random-robbie/SMS-PI/API/get-train/README.md

 SMS-PI
 ======

-Get train will return the time of the next train from your chosen station
+Get train will return the time of the next train from your chosen station.

+Note this only returns the next train not a full list of departures

 You will need to pass 2 variables one is